it-dept-cis/Essential-Guide-to-Election-Security/docs/source/ei_primer/ems.rst

   Created by: mike garcia
   To: remake of generalized election architecture section of the Handbook

-*This section draws from the Handbook for Election Infrastructure Security.
-It is an informative section to help understand and conceptualize how the various election technology components work and interact.*

 State and Local Election Management Systems
 *******************************************